 Search4faces also tells you the collection time – the period during which the pictures in the database were scanned.
 So, if someone created an Instagram account after the collection period, it might not show up in the results.

 Finally, Search4faces tells you the percentage of successful searches.
-While I’m not exactly sure what it includes in “successful searches,” I’m assuming it refers to searches for which the tool was able to find a match.
+I’m not exactly sure what “successful searches” includes.
+However, I assume it refers to searches where the tool found a match.

 Instagram, being a new addition, has an unspecified percentage of successful searches.
 Search4faces is currently claiming a 68.79% success rate for VKontakte and a 10.52% success rate for TikTok avatars.